 Successful advisors and coaches are crystal clear on their target market and the type of client they want to attract.
 As a result, they know that the financial products and services they offer provide real value and solve the challenges of their ideal and prospective clients.

-For example, if your ideal prospect is a business owner, identify their three most significant challenges and confirm that your solutions solve their problem.
+For example, if your ideal prospect is a business owner, identify their three most significant challenges and confirm that your solutions solve them.
 For instance:

 - A business owner shares that she pays too much in taxes.
 You provide company-sponsored retirement plans.